xdata-skylark/libskylark/python-skylark/doc/source/installation.rst

 	   -D MATH_LIBS="$HOME/software/xianyi-OpenBLAS-9c51cdf/libopenblas.so;-lm" \
 	   -D SHARED_LIBRARIES=ON -D CMAKE_BUILD_TYPE=HybridRelease -D ELEM_EXAMPLES=ON ..

-Note that the cmake comamnd above may require additional options for non-standard Python installations, e.g. Anaconda,
+.. note:: Note that the cmake comamnd above may require additional options for
+    non-standard Python installations, e.g. Anaconda,
     ``-D  PYTHON_LIBRARY=/path/to/libpython2.7.so  -D PYTHON_INCLUDE_DIR=/path/to/include/python2.7``

-Note: Swig needs > 1024 MB of memory otherwise the compiler crashes while generating the Swig Python interface (make sure to have enough memory available if you compile in a VM and increase if the compiler crashes).
+.. note:: Swig needs > 1024 MB of memory otherwise the compiler crashes while
+    generating the Swig Python interface (make sure to have enough memory available if you compile in a VM and increase if the compiler crashes).

 This installs the main Elemental library.
 However, we still need to install the Python interface: